Vivekgupta008/babynest_project/Contribution Guidelines.md

 ## Submitting a Video Demonstration
 To help maintainers understand your changes, submit a short video showcasing the new feature or bug fix:
-- Record a short demo using tools like **Loom, OBS Studio, or QuickTime**.
+- Record a short demo.
 - Upload the video and share a link in the PR description.

 ## Reporting Issues